puppetlabs/bolt/pre-docs/bolt_command_reference.md

  |
 | `--query` `, -q` |Query PuppetDB to determine the targets.|
+|`--rerun`| use the `.rerun.json` file to choose the targets.
+Requires a single filter options: all, failure, or success.
 | `--noop` |Execute a task that supports it in no-operation mode.|
 | `--description` |Add a description to the run.
 Used in logging and submitted to Orchestrator with the PCP transport.|
 | `--params` | Parameters, passed as a JSON object on the command line, or as a JSON parameter file, prefaced with `@` like `@params.json`.
 For Windows PowerShell,  add single quotation marks to define the file: `'@params.json'`

  |